- March 22, 2016

 “The story is nonsensical and flat out doesn't make sense at times.”

-“The story and characters are a bit simple and one-dimensional, but that's the case in most bullet hell games, in my opinion.”
+“The story and characters are a bit simple and one-dimensional, but then that's the case in most bullet hells, in my opinion.”

 “The art isn't the best and the story is pretty bland, but for 2 dollars, the game is definitely worth it.”